 Peptide Library Synthesis

-Peptide library synthesis aims synthesizing hundreds of peptides in small quantities.
-Peptides libraries are useful in many applications, such as epitope mapping, immuno-oncology, vaccine development, quantitative proteomics, structure-activity relationship studies…
+Peptide library synthesis service aims synthesizing hundreds of peptides in small quantities.
+Peptide library synthesis is useful in many applications, such as epitope mapping, immuno-oncology, vaccine development, immunomonitoring… But also in quantitative proteomics, structure-activity relationship studies…

 |Deliverable format :|

 |– Lyophilized or in solution|

 |Peptide design : C-ter amidation by default (C-ter carboxylation upon request)|

 |Price : Ask for your quote|